-For families approved to move to a new unit within COC's jurisdiction, COC will issue a new voucher within 31 calendar days of the unit vacate date.
-The family is required to attend a briefing.
-COC will follow the policies set forth in Chapter 5 on voucher term, extension, and expiration.
-If a family does not locate a new unit within the term of the voucher and any extensions, the family may remain in its current unit with continued voucher assistance if the owner agrees and COC approves.
+For families approved to move to a new unit within COCthe PHA's jurisdiction, COCthe PHA will issue a new voucher within 10 business days of the COCPHA's written approval to move.
+No briefing is required for these families.
+COCThe PHA will follow the policies set forth in Chapter 5 on voucher term, extension, and expiration.
+If a family does not locate a new unit within the term of the voucher and any extensions, the family may remain in its current unit with continued voucher assistance if the owner agrees and COCthe PHA approves.
 Otherwise, the family will lose its assistance.

-For families moving into or families approved to move out of COC's jurisdiction under portability, COC will follow the policies set forth in Part II of this chapter.
+For families moving into or families approved to move out of COCthe PHA's jurisdiction under portability, COCthe PHA will follow the policies set forth in Part II of this chapter.